Skip to main content

 Troubleshooting: Why were Java files not parsed as Java LSTs?

 At the end of build, a manifest is created that itemizes each file that is contained in the LST and how it was parsed.
-A sure sign that the Bazel rule configuration is not correctly identfying Java source sets is a series of Java file entries in the manifest that are listed as "Quarks", as seen in the image below.
+A sure sign that the Bazel rule configuration is not correctly identifying Java source sets is a series of Java file entries in the manifest that are listed as "Quarks", as seen in the image below.

 A quark is an LST type that simply indicates the presence of a file, but does not keep its contents.
 Java-specific recipes will not operate on Quarks to make changes.